 The Force manages its information in accordance with the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR), the Freedom of Information Act 2000 and the Code of Practice on the Management of Police Information.
 This is overseen by the Information Governance Board chaired by the Chief Information Officer (who also holds the position of Senior Information Risk Owner).
 The Joint Information Management Unit leads on information compliance for both TVP and Hampshire Constabulary (HC) and ensures that appropriate policies and procedures are in place.
-The Joint Information Management Unit is also responsible for providing guidance on the lawful sharing of information with partners, completion of Data Protection Impact Assessments and maintaining a library of Information Sharing Agreements.
+The Joint Information With partners, completion of Data Protection Impact Assessments and maintaining a library of Information Sharing Agreements.
 Information Asset Owners have been appointed to manage the risks to specific information types, supported by a network of data guardians.
 National Centre for Applied Learning Technologies (NCALT) training packages on the Code of Practice on the Management of Police Information and the Government Security Classification policy are mandatory for all officers, staff and volunteers who have access to information and completion rates are monitored by the Information Governance Board.